Parth-2412/TheDrive/README.md

 ENVIRONMENT=development

 ```

+- Setup the username passwords as you want
+- To get the AI node credentials (public key, private key, master key), run `python3 ai_node/script.py`
 ## Running
 - To run the backend, you need docker-compose and docker installed and the docker daemon running
 - Then in the root folder run `docker-compose up --build`